Part 1. PROGRAM OVERVIEW

 - Multi-PI, interdisciplinary proposals in either category must include PIs across multiple academic units/disciplines, and must target external funding opportunities as the central reason for a REP award.

 - Each faculty member serving as a PI must be making a significant contribution to the development and direction of the project.

 - Multi-PI, interdisciplinary awards capped at $50,000

 Proposals should emphasize how the research will advance knowledge in the Sciences (basic and applied life science, physical sciences, mathematical science, social and behavioral sciences), technology, engineering, or society (applied research, interdisciplinary research).

 Proposals should emphasize how the research, project, or scholarship will advance the arts, humanities, business, law, education, creative endeavors, or engaged scholarship (community partnerships, evaluation research, or participatory research).

-Each project should only be submitted only once per program year.
-PIs may submit multiple applications as long as the projects described within are distinctly different lines of research.
+- Each distinct project should be submitted only once per program year.
 Cross-campus teams should decide which program (Storrs or UCH) they want to apply for.
 The same project will not be considered multiple times per program year.